3 Ways to Recover Deleted Files

 So there you have three methods which can be used to recover deleted files on a Windows computer.
 Each is applicable in a different scenario and all three have successfully rescued me after accidental loss of client files.
 I've also had the pleasure of assisting clients who had accidentally deleted their own files and needed help with recovery of their data.

-If you're somewhere in Brisbane, Logan or the Redlands and you need help with recovering files you've accidentally deleted or lost, please don't hesitate to get in touch.
+If you're somewhere in Brisbane, Ipswich, Logan or the Redlands and you need help with recovering files you've accidentally deleted or lost, please don't hesitate to get in touch.
 I cover a wide range of suburbs and I'm here to help.